jaredly/j3/Roadmap.md

     oRRR should I allow the in-node drag to just be handled locally, but the external drag to be up the chain? that sounds pretty good actually.

+- [ ] on blur, we gots to commit any changes
+  - into a stage, right? the current stage?

 are we ready for multi-node?

 the blinker doesn't work right, and it bothers me.